algolia/jekyll-algolia/README.md

 your source directory.
 If you do this we __very, very, very strongly__ encourage you to make sure the file is not tracked in your versioning system.

+### Options

+The plugin uses sensible defaults, but you may want to override some of its configuration.
+Here are the various options you can add to your `_config.yml` file, under the `algolia` section:

+- `excluded_files`.
+If you want to exclude some files from indexing, you can add their name here (eg. `excluded_files: ['index.html', '/2015-01-01-post.md'`).
+- `css_selector`.
+By default, the plugin will only index the paragraphs (`<p>`).
+  Change it to any css selector to index more content (eg. `css_selector:
+  'p,ul,pre'`).

 ## Usage

 ```shell